Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: General Discussion

-What we suggest is a research program: Given the tremendous interest in unconscious priming and the far-reaching inferences based on studies using the standard reasoning, researchers should reinvestigate the most relevant cases of \ITAs{} and clarify to which degree the claims in those studies are truly warranted.
+To summarize, what we suggest is a research program: Given the tremendous interest in unconscious priming and the far-reaching inferences based on studies using the standard reasoning, researchers should reinvestigate the most relevant cases of claimed \ITAs{} and clarify to which degree the claims in those studies are truly warranted.
+In those cases where an \ITA{} is properly established, researchers can then start to draw further reaching conclusions about conscious vs. unconscious processing \cite{Eriksen_60,Erdelyi_86,Holender_86,Reingold_Merikle_88,Schmidt_Vorberg_06}.
+An \ITA{} is only a prerequisite but not a sufficient condition for the inferences that are typically drawn about unconscious processing.

 In short, the literature needs a serious and concerted reassessment that would go well beyond the scope of a single study and will also require---in critical cases---the collection of new data.
-In many cases where superior unconscious processing already seemed an established fact, we expect that this finding needs to be revised.
+In many cases where superior unconscious processing already seemed an established fact \cite<e.g.,>{Hassin_13}, we expect that this view needs to be revised.
 In other cases, researchers might still be able to establish such a relationship---which will then be even more interesting and foster the theoretical understanding of when exactly conscious processing is vital for a cognitive function and when it is not.